 About the artist:

 Born in 1980 in Rio de Janeiro, Brazil, Alice Miceli began her education in Paris studying film at the Ecole Supérieure d’Etudes Cinématographiques.
 She returned to Brazil to study for her graduate degree in art and architecture at Catholic University of Rio de Janeiro.
-In addition to her work in the Chernobyl Exclusion Zone, Miceli has traveled to Angola, Cambodia, Colombia, and Serbia as a part of her research centered on photographic representation of the space of landmine fields.
+In addition to her work in the Chernobyl Exclusion Zone, Miceli has traveled to Angola, Cambodia, Colombia, and Bosnia as a part of her research centered on photographic representation of the space of landmine fields.
 She has received major awards for her work, including the 2014 PIPA Prize, Rio de Janeiro and the 2015 Cisneros Fontanals Art Foundation Grants & Commissions Award, Miami.
 She has also has held residencies at Yaddo, Bogliasco, Macdowell and Dora Maar House, among others.
 Her works are held in collections such as the PIPA Institute, the Museum of Modern Art in Rio de Janeiro and the CIFO Collection.
-Projeto Chernobyl was exhibited at the 29th Bienale de São Paulo, 2010, and as an ongoing research at the transmediale festival, Berlin, editions 2007, 2008 and 2009, and the Transitio Festival, Mexico City, 2009.
+Projeto Chernobyl was exhibited for the first time at the 29th Biennale de São Paulo, 2010, and as an ongoing research at the transmediale festival, Berlin, editions 2007, 2008 and 2009, and the Transitio Festival, Mexico City, 2009.

 The presentation of Alice Miceli: Projeto Chernobyl is made possible by public funds from the New York City Department of Cultural Affairs in partnership with the City Council, and by the generous support from Galeria Nara Roesler.

 Additional support comes from the The Cowles Charitable Trust, the Garcia Family Foundation, and the Consulate General of Brazil in New York.

 Americas Society gratefully acknowledges the support from the Arts of the Americas Circle members: Estrellita Brodsky; Galeria Almeida e Dale; Kaeli Deane; Diana Fane; Isabella Hutchinson; Carolina Jannicelli; Vivian Pfeiffer and Jeanette van Campenhout, Phillips; Luis Oganes; Roberto Redondo; Erica Roberts; Sharon Schultz; Herman Sifontes; and Edward J. Sullivan.